Case Study: How We Helped Clients Win Their Property Tax Appeals

 Real Examples of Residential and Commercial Success from Aaron Fox Law

-At Aaron Fox Law, we’ve worked with countless property owners in Cook County to successfully appeal their property tax assessments.
+At Aaron Fox Law, we’ve worked with property owners across Cook County to successfully appeal their property tax assessments.
 Whether it’s a small home or a large income-producing property, every case requires precision, evidence, and a deep understanding of how the Assessor and Board of Review operate.

 Residential Case Study: 800 Square Feet of Error

-**Our client, a homeowner in Cook County, was shocked by the property tax bill they received.
-Upon reviewing the Assessor’s data, we discovered the square footage was overstated by approximately 800 square feet—a significant error that inflated the assessed value of the home.
+The Situation.
+Our client, a homeowner in Cook County, was shocked by the property tax bill they received.
+Reviewing the Assessor’s data, we discovered the square footage was overstated by roughly 800 square feet, a significant error that inflated the assessed value of the home.

-**We began by submitting documentation to the Assessor proving the actual square footage.
-The Assessor accepted our updated measurement and even used four out of five of the comparable properties (comps) we submitted in their revised analysis.
-However, surprisingly, they did not change the assessed value of the property.
+What We Did.
+We submitted documentation to the Assessor proving the actual square footage.
+The Assessor accepted our updated measurement and even used four of the five comparable properties (comps) we submitted in their revised analysis.
+Surprisingly, though, they did not change the assessed value.

-**Not satisfied with the outcome, we filed an appeal with the Cook County Board of Review.
-There, we submitted the same comps and square footage evidence, making the case that the assessment was inconsistent with the data—even using the Assessor’s own comps.
+The Appeal.
+Not satisfied with that outcome, we filed an appeal with the Cook County Board of Review.
+There we submitted the same comps and square footage evidence, arguing the assessment was inconsistent with the data, even using the Assessor’s own comps.

 Commercial Case Study: Income Tells the Real Story

-**A local business owner came to us about their mixed-use commercial property located in Chicago.
-The property included several retail units.
-Their assessment was far higher than anticipated, and they were unsure how to prove its value was less.
+The Situation.
+A local business owner came to us about a mixed-use commercial property in Chicago with several retail units.
+Their assessment was far higher than anticipated, and they weren’t sure how to prove the value was lower.

-**In commercial property appeals, there are two main approaches: appraisal-based and income-based.
-While we often recommend hiring a professional appraiser, in this case the client opted for an income approach to save on costs.
+What We Did.
+In commercial property appeals there are two main approaches, appraisal-based and income-based.
+While I often recommend a professional appraiser, in this case the client opted for an income approach to save on costs.
+We gathered:

 • Profit and loss statements